c3lang/c3docs-old/docs/types.md

     int! x = 0; // Ok!

-Read more about the optional types on the page about [error handling](../errorhandling).
+Read more about the optional types on the page about [optionals and error handling](../optionals).

 ## Struct types